 The Government of the UAE requires that all persons residing in the country have a national identification card.
 U.S. citizens who are working or living in the UAE should visit the Emirates Identity Authority website for more information on card registration procedures and requirements.

+The UAE has imposed HIV/AIDS travel restrictions on all foreigners seeking residency.
+Travelers for tourism are not tested or requested to provide information about HIV/AIDS status.
+Please verify this information with the Embassy of the UAE before you travel.
 Information about dual nationality and the prevention of international child abduction can be found on the embassy website.
 For further information about customs regulations, please read the embassy’s Customs Information page.

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy or Consulate General for assistance.